paulan94/Chattys-World/docs/status.md

 A big part of our evaluation was to make sure our system was functional.
 In this milestone, we wanted to make sure that we could approach entities and do some sort of interaction with them.
 We want to implement a number of commands we could feed our agent, and make sure they execute in a sensible way.

 The next part of our evaluation is in our word pairing.
 The graph below demonstrates how we use the cosign similarity to find the closest matched Malmo command.
 The input in the example below is with input "utilize" which is paired to the "use" command in Malmo as it holds the highest cosign similarity.
 The other image is a screenshot of how we tested the cosign similarities within our code using the word "hop."
+We also included a threshold cosign similarity to filter out the words that did not have a high enough cosign similarity with the valid Malmo commands.
+For example, the input of "fry egg," would return "Could not find a close match." given a high enough threshold.
+At this current stage, we set our threshold to be at 0.26.
+From there, we return the command paired with the highest cosign similarity greater than the threshold.

 ![Chart](utilizechart.png)
 ![Chart](hopcode.png)